Stardust fire: Beginning

 The fire outbreak is believed to have derived from an electrical fault in the room beside the roof space.
 This non-planning-permission-compliant first-floor storage room contained dangerously flammable materials, including 45 five-gallon (23 litre) drums of cooking oil.
 Staff observed a small fire outbreak on a seat in an alcove behind a curtain and they attempted to extinguish it but failed.

-The blaze apparently started after fire on the roof from the storeroom came through the roof tiles and emerged into the nightclub's West Alcove banked seating area, falling onto the backrest and the top of a seating bench covered in PVC-coated polyester fabric.
-The West Alcove area had enough seats to fit at least 280 patrons.
-The fire was observed by a lady who was sitting in front of the West Alcove.
-She noticed an increase in temperature but did not smell smoke.
+The blaze reportedly originated from the storeroom and spread to the roof.
+The flames breached the roof tiles, emerging into the nightclub's West Alcove, a banked seating area.
+The fire descended onto the backrest and the top of a seating bench, which was covered in PVC-coated polyester fabric.
+The incident was first noticed by a patron seated in front of the West Alcove, who observed a rise in temperature but did not detect any smoke.